phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

+#Total Number of Tweets: 2387762
+#Number of Trump Tweets: 761151
-#Number of Cruz Tweets: 476178
+#Number of Cruz Tweets: 476700
-#Number of Clinton Tweets: 304356
+#Number of Clinton Tweets: 304520
-#Number of Rubio Tweets: 251826
+#Number of Rubio Tweets: 252158
 #Number of Jeb!
-Tweets: 215301
+Tweets: 215664
-#Number of Sanders Tweets: 178932
+#Number of Sanders Tweets: 179045
-#Number of Carson Tweets: 110033
+#Number of Carson Tweets: 110177
-#Number of Kasich Tweets: 88343
+#Number of Kasich Tweets: 88407
-#Total Number of Tweets:
-#Number of Trump Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---